Home

 Logging system should not be able to significantly impact application health or performance.

-Guarantees section covers this topic in greater detail.
+section covers this topic in greater detail.

 Configuration is done in code.

 Configuring and composing loggers in code is preferable to clumsy XML files.
-See Configuration section for an in-depth discussion.
+See section for an in-depth discussion.

 Extensibility is valued.